isomerpages/moe-peihwasec/_ccas/Clubs & Societies/Pei Hwa Art Council (PHAC).md

 <hr>

 <h4><strong>Competitions and CCA Activities</strong></h4>
 <p style="font-size:15px;">PHAC tries to strike a balance between learning new skills, taking part in competitions, supporting school events and in giving back to the community.
-Our recent participation was &lsquo;Draw My Stamp Story Art Competition&rsquo; organised by Singapore Philatelic Museum (SPM) to help students understand and appreciate the importance of designs reflected on our Singapore stamps.
+Our recent participation was ‘Draw My Stamp Story Art Competition’ organised by Singapore Philatelic Museum (SPM) to help students understand and appreciate the importance of designs reflected on our Singapore stamps.
 Previously, we also took part in the Live On Design Competition which included a Values in Action segment for students to be able to have an insight into the lives of patients and donors.
-We also put our artistic skills to good use by creating silkscreen designs on tote bags as part of our CCA&rsquo;s efforts in raising funds for our school&rsquo;s adopted voluntary welfare organisations during Community Day 2019.
+We also put our artistic skills to good use by creating silkscreen designs on tote bags as part of our CCA’s efforts in raising funds for our school’s adopted voluntary welfare organisations during Community Day 2019.
 When we are not busy taking part in competitions, we have fun going on learning journeys and camps to recharge and learn new skills.</p>
 <ul style="font-size:15px;">
 	<li style="font-size:15px; line-height:2;">2021 Draw My Stamp Story Art Competition</li>
-	<li style="font-size:15px; line-height:2;">2021 Live On Design Competition &lsquo;Bridge of Hope&rsquo; &amp; &lsquo;In Search of Hope&rsquo;</li>
+	<li style="font-size:15px; line-height:2;">2021 Live On Design Competition ‘Bridge of Hope’ &amp; ‘In Search of Hope’</li>
-	<li style="font-size:15px; line-height:2;">2020 Live On Design Competition &lsquo;From Fears to Dreams&rsquo; &amp; &lsquo;A New Beginning&rsquo;</li>
+	<li style="font-size:15px; line-height:2;">2020 Live On Design Competition ‘From Fears to Dreams’ &amp; ‘A New Beginning’</li>
-<li>2020 Live On Values in Action</li>
+<li style="font-size:15px; line-height:2;">2020 Live On Values in Action</li>
-<li>2019 PHAC 2D Day Camp</li>
+<li style="font-size:15px; line-height:2;">2019 PHAC 2D Day Camp</li>
-<li>2019 PHSS Open House</li>
+<li style="font-size:15px; line-height:2;">2019 PHSS Open House</li>
-<li>2019 NYP IDM Day</li>
+<li style="font-size:15px; line-height:2;">2019 NYP IDM Day</li>
-<li>2019 Young Illustrator Award Competition</li>
+<li style="font-size:15px; line-height:2;">2019 Young Illustrator Award Competition</li>
-<li>2019 Community Day</li>
+<li style="font-size:15px; line-height:2;">2019 Community Day</li>
-<li>2019 Learning Journey to National Gallery &ndash; to discover different narratives in art and to develop visual literacy and interpretive abilities</li>
+<li style="font-size:15px; line-height:2;">2019 Learning Journey to National Gallery – to discover different narratives in art and to develop visual literacy and interpretive abilities</li>
-<li>2019 CCA Fiesta</li>
+<li style="font-size:15px; line-height:2;">2019 CCA Fiesta</li>
-<li>2018 PHAC 2D1N Visual and Performing Arts Camp</li>
+2018 PHAC 2D1N Visual and Performing Arts Camp
-<li>2018 PHSS Open House</li>
+<li style="font-size:15px; line-height:2;">2018 PHSS Open House</li>
-<li>2018 Digital Manga Workshop &ndash; to expose students to digital sketching and inking through Manga</li>
+<li style="font-size:15px; line-height:2;">2018 Digital Manga Workshop – to expose students to digital sketching and inking through Manga</li>
-<li>2018 NKF Schools Postcard Design Contest</li>
+<li style="font-size:15px; line-height:2;">2018 NKF Schools Postcard Design Contest</li>
-<li>2018 CCA Fiesta</li>
+<li style="font-size:15px; line-height:2;">2018 CCA Fiesta</li>
-<li>2017 Day Camp: Learning Journey to Singapore Art Museum and Singapore Tyler Print Institute</li>
+<li style="font-size:15px; line-height:2;">2017 Day Camp: Learning Journey to Singapore Art Museum and Singapore Tyler Print Institute</li>
-<li>2017 Nature Walks: Changi Intertidal Walk</li>
+<li style="font-size:15px; line-height:2;">2017 Nature Walks: Changi Intertidal Walk</li>
-<li>2017 Glass Mosaic Workshop</li>
+<li style="font-size:15px; line-height:2;">2017 Glass Mosaic Workshop</li>
-<li>2017 CCA Fiesta</li>
+<li style="font-size:15px; line-height:2;">2017 CCA Fiesta</li>
 </ul>

 <img src="/images/phac3.png">